 Customs and traditions differ from one part of Nepal to another.
-A conglomeration lies in capital city Kathmandu where cultures are blending to form a national identity.
+The capital city Kathmandu enjoys a rich tapestry of cultures blending to form a national identity.
 Kathmandu Valley has served as the country’s cultural metropolis since the unification of Nepal in the 18th Century.
 A prominent factor in a Nepali’s everyday life is religion.
-Adding color to the lives of Nepalis are festivals the year round which they celebrate with much pomp and joy.
+Adding color to the lives of Nepalis are festivals the year round which they celebrate with much pomp and ceremony.
 Food plays an important role in the celebration of these festivals.

-Mahadevi, Mahakali, Bhagabati, Ishwari are some of the names given.
+Nepali Hindus worship the ancient Vedic gods.
+Bramha the Creator, Vishnu the Preserver and Shiva the Destroyer as the Supreme Hindu Trinity.
+People pray to the Shiva Linga or the phallic symbol of Lord Shiva in most Shiva temples.
+Shakti, the dynamic element in the female counterpart of Shiva, is highly revered and feared and some of the names given to her are: Mahadevi, Mahakali, Bhagabati and Ishwari.
 Kumari, the Virgin Goddess, also represents Shakti.
 Other popular deities are Ganesh for luck, Saraswati for knowledge, Lakshmi for wealth and Hanuman for protection.
 Krishna, believed to be the human incarnation of Lord Vishnu is also worshipped widely.
-Hindu holy scripts Bhagawat Gita, Ramayan and Mahabharat are widely read in Nepal.
-Vedas, Upanishads and other holy scriptures are read by well learned Brahmin Pundits during special occasions.
+Hindu holy scriptures: Bhagawat Gita, Ramayan and Mahabharat are widely read in Nepal.
+Vedas, Upanishads and other holy scriptures are read by learned Brahmin Pundits during special occasions.

 The diversity in Nepal in terms of ethnicity again makes room for various sets of customs.
 Most of these customs go back to the Hindu, Buddhist or other religious traditions.
 Among them, the rules of marriage are particularly interesting.
 Traditional marriages call for deals arranged by parents after the boy or girl come of age.

-Nepal does not have a distinct cooking style.
-However, food habits differ depending on the region.
-Nepali food has been influenced by Indian and Tibetan styles of cooking.
-Authentic Nepali taste is found in Newari and Thakai cuisines.
-Most Nepalis do not use cutlery but eat with their right hand.
-The regular Nepali meal is dal (lentil soup), bhat (boiled rice) and tarkari (curried vegetables), often accompanied by achar (pickle).
-Curried meat is very popular, but is saved for special occasions, as it is relatively more expensive.
-Momos (steamed or fried dumplings) deserve a mention as one of the most popular snack among Nepalis.
-Rotis (flat bread) and dhedo (boiled flour) also make meals in some homes.
+Food: Food habits differ from region to region and much of Nepali food has been influenced by Indian and Tibetan styles of cooking.
+However the Newar people have their unique cuisine which is vast and nutritious.
+The Thakalis also have a distinct cuisine although the staples are the same daal and bhat which most Nepali people eat.
+The regular Nepali meal is daal (lentil soup), bhat (boiled rice) and tarkari (curried vegetables), often accompanied by achar (pickle).
+Curried meat is very popular, but for many it is saved for special occasions.
+Momos (steamed or fried dumplings) deserve a mention as one of the most popular snacks among Nepalis.
+Rotis (flat bread) and dhedo (boiled flour) are also the staple diet in some homes.